 Should we use digital RSVPs or traditional printed ones?

-A hybrid approach works best for most Filipino weddings.
+A hybrid approach works best for most Australian weddings.
 Use digital RSVPs as your primary tracking method for accuracy and convenience, but include a phone number or alternate response method for older family members who may not be comfortable with online forms.
 The goal is to make it as easy as possible for every guest to respond, regardless of their tech comfort level.

 How should we allocate our wedding budget?

-A common Filipino wedding budget breakdown allocates 40 to 45 percent to venue and catering, 10 to 15 percent to photography and videography, 8 to 10 percent to attire and styling, 5 to 8 percent to flowers and decor, 5 to 7 percent to entertainment, 3 to 5 percent to invitations and RSVP systems, and 10 to 15 percent as a contingency fund.
+A common Australian wedding budget breakdown allocates 40 to 45 percent to venue and catering, 10 to 15 percent to photography and videography, 8 to 10 percent to attire and styling, 5 to 8 percent to flowers and decor, 5 to 7 percent to entertainment, 3 to 5 percent to invitations and RSVP systems, and 10 to 15 percent as a contingency fund.
 Adjust these percentages based on your priorities, but always maintain a contingency buffer for unexpected expenses.

 When should we set our RSVP deadline?